 As with all technology, you get what you pay for.

-More efficient speakers will generally be more expensive to buy than less efficient ones as they will cost more to manufacture and design - and so your decision may come down to what you can afford to buy - but in general the more efficient the better.
+More efficient speakers will generally be more expensive to buy than less efficient ones.
+So, your decision may come down to what you can afford to buy.
+But, in general, the more efficient the better.

-Also bear in mind that the size of speakers will affect the sensitivity, as it is difficult to get small speakers to a similar level of sensitivity as larger speakers - so bookshelf speakers can be expected to be less efficient than floorstanding speakers (go here for more information on the different types of home theater speakers).
+Also, bear in mind that the size of speakers will affect the sensitivity.
+It is difficult to get small speakers to a similar level of sensitivity as larger speakers.
+So, bookshelf speakers can generally be expected to be less efficient than floorstanding speakers.

 If you are getting enough volume in your room from your present system then there is little reason to change.